 There is no commitment with regard to a specific minimum share of investments in transitional and enabling activities.

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+are sustainable investments with an environmental objective that do not take into account the criteriafor environmentally sustainable economic

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?